LeChat76/Projet10OC/README.md

     - Show comment(s) associated to an project you are contributor or author: `localhost:8000/api/project/<int:pk>/issue/<int:pk>/comment/`
     - Show specific comment if you are contributor or author: `localhost:8000/api/comment/<int:pk>/`
 - **PATCH** method:
-    - You can modify specific comment if you are contributor or author: `localhost:8000/api/comment/<int:pk>/`
+    - You can modify specific comment only if you are author: `localhost:8000/api/comment/<int:pk>/`
         - field you can modify : __description__
 - **DEL** method:
     - Delete specific comment only if you are the author: `localhost:8000/api/comment/<int:pk>/`